 The Accessible Trail

 There is a long cycling and hiking trail along the Kishon River.
-Moreover, at the parking marked on the map above, you can find an accessible path (see photo above pointing to an eight hundred meters trail).
+Moreover, at the parking marked on the map above, you can find an accessible path (see the photo above pointing to an eight hundred meters trail).

 Let’s hike along this trail.